ibm-cloud-docs/containers/cs_uc_intro.md

 # Overview of use cases
 {: #cs_uc_intro}

-Various use cases show the strengths of {{site.data.keyword.containerlong_notm}} and  {{site.data.keyword.Bluemix_notm}} services when used together.
+Various use cases show the strengths of {{site.data.keyword.containerlong_notm}} and  {{site.data.keyword.cloud_notm}} services when used together.
 These stories highlight several industries as well as types of workloads.
 Even though each use case is presented through the lens of a particular industry, these workloads are typical across various industries.
 You see workload themes, such as:
 * AI and machine learning
 * Data and storage
 * DevOps